 The May 20 release of A Portrait of Sonoma County is a public meeting at the Sonoma County Board of Supervisors.
 It is open to the public and will be webcast live from here.
-A Spanish translation of the report will be available online starting May 20, with a print version to come.
+A Spanish translation is also available via this link: Un Retrato Del Condado De Sonoma.

 Commissioned by the County of Sonoma Department of Health Services (DHS), A Portrait of Sonoma County: Sonoma County Human Development Report 2014 is a collaborative effort in which the Measure of America team worked with local advocates in Sonoma County to better understand gaps in opportunities and build a comprehensive and inclusive response to the report.

 Over sixty county leaders and community members have contributed to the final product, and these joint efforts have allowed stakeholders to lay the groundwork for quick action after the report’s release.
 Public and private sectors advocates have already signed on to a Pledge of Support (see below) to address the challenges the report identifies.
 For anyone who is interested in signing the Pledge, please email: firstname.lastname@example.org

 For media and all other inquiries, contact Eric Henderson: email@example.com | (718) 517-3606.